-When he understood that Jesus Christ was the King of Israel.. and that he had been complicit in crucifying his Messiah..Paul came to the shocking realisation, that in tyrannising the Body of Christ.. he was abusing the Lord Jesus Himself.
-By persecuting Christians he was persecuting Jesus.. for they were members of His mystical body.
+When he understood that Jesus Christ was the King of Israel and that he had been complicit in crucifying his Messiah, Paul came to the shocking realisation that in tyrannising the Body of Christ, he was abusing the Lord Jesus Himself.
+By persecuting Christians, he was persecuting the Lord for they were members of His mystical Body.

-To me, who is the very least of all the saints, he cried.. this grace was given to me, to preach to the Gentiles the unfathomable riches of Christ.
+"To me, who is the very least of all the saints," he cried, "this grace was given to me, to preach to the Gentiles the unfathomable riches of Christ."
 Despite his murderous past and hatred of Christ, Paul was chosen by God to be His apostle to the Gentiles.
-In His grace and kindness God even revealed mysteries to Paul.. which had been hidden in past ages.. and were not revealed to earlier generations.
+Amazing grace!
+In His goodness, grace, and kindness, God even revealed mysteries to Paul which had been hidden in past ages and were not revealed to earlier generations.

-It is not surprising that Paul could only refer to himself as the very least of all the saints.. and dedicate the rest of his life by proclaiming the grace of God which was given to him.. and to preach to the Gentiles the unfathomable, unsearchable, incalculable, boundless riches of Christ.. to all who are saved by grace through faith in Him.
+It is not surprising that Paul could only refer to himself as the very least of all the saints... and dedicate the rest of his life by proclaiming the grace of God which was given to him and to preach to the Gentiles the unfathomable, unsearchable, incalculable, boundless riches of Christ to all who are saved by grace through faith in Him.